atgeirr/open-gaming-stuff/mage-wizard-tradition.md

 Wizard tradition: Mage generalist
 ======================

 Level 2: Arcane Prodigy.
-Learn one additional cantrip.
+Learn one additional cantrip, and one additional spell.
 Level 2: Prodigous Memory.
 Add 2 to the number of wizard spells you can prepare.

 Level 6: Adaptive Recovery.
 When you use your Arcane Recovery, in